w3f/polkadot-wiki/docs/build-protocol-info.md

 Locks are an abstraction over free balance that prevent spending for certain purposes.
 Several locks can operate on the same account, but they overlap rather than add.
 Locks are automatically added onto accounts when tasks are done on the network (e.g. leasing a parachain slot or voting), these are not customizable.
-For example, an account could have a free balance of 200 DOTs with two locks on it: 150 DOTs for `Transfer` purposes and 100 DOTs for `Reserve` purposes.
-The account could not make a transfer that brings its free balance below 150 DOTs, but an operation could result in reserving DOTs such that the free balance is below 150, but above 100 DOTs.
+For example, an account could have a free balance of 200 DOT with two locks on
+it: 150 DOT for `Transfer` purposes and 100 DOT for `Reserve` purposes.
+The account could not make a transfer that brings its free balance below 150 DOT, but an operation could result in reserving DOT such that the free balance is below 150, but above 100 DOT.

 Bonding tokens for staking and voting in governance referenda both utilize locks.